Nepal at Glance, sharpen your I.Q! Know about the basics of Nepal!

 - December – February is considered as winter season.

-- June – August is considered as summer season.
+- June – August is considered as the summer season.

 People and religion